masitko/prestashop-module-payl8r/README.md

 1. Clone this repository into modules folder of your Prestashop project into payl8r folder

-2. Enable the module in you admin dashboard
+2. Enable the module in you admin dashboard.

   Please note this module is not going to appear in the payments category.
-  Due to Prestshop restriction only oficial payments modules shows in this category.
+  Due to Prestashop restriction only oficial payments modules show in this category.

 ### Configuration ###